-- Be sure your home is well ventilated, especially bathrooms, showers, laundry areas, and cooking areas.
-In the kitchen and bathroom, use exhaust fans or open a window.
+- Make sure your home gets good air flow, especially in bathrooms, laundry areas and cooking areas.
+In the kitchen and bathroom, use exhaust fans or open a window to help keep the air dry.
 Be sure the clothes dryer vents outside the house.

 - Before painting or caulking, clean and dry moldy areas.
 Paint applied to moldy surfaces may peel.

-If the moldy area is small (less than a patch 3 feet by 3 feet), you can probably clean it up yourself.
-Be sure to also fix the water problem.
-If you don’t fix the water problem, the mold will probably come back.
+You don’t need to know the type of mold before you clean it.
+If you can see or smell mold, clean it.
+If the moldy area is small (a patch less than a 3 feet by 3 feet), you can probably clean it up yourself.
 If the moldy area is larger, you may want to hire an experienced contractor to clean it.

-To clean mold from hard surfaces (like walls and window frames), you can use any of these:
+To clean mold from hard surfaces (like walls and window frames), wear gloves and use any of these:

 - A bleach solution.
 To make a bleach solution, add no more than 1 cup of bleach per 1 gallon of water.
-Do not mix bleach with ammonia or other household cleaners.
+Don’t mix bleach with ammonia or other household cleaners.